fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 Despite its name, GraphQL does not actually have anything to do with databases.
 It does not care how the data is saved.
 The data a GraphQL API uses can be saved into a relational database, document database, or to other servers which a GraphQL server can access with for example REST.

-### Apollo server
+### Apollo Server

-Let's implement a GraphQL server with today's leading library: [Apollo server](https://www.apollographql.com/docs/apollo-server/).
+Let's implement a GraphQL server with today's leading library: [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

 Create a new npm project with _npm init_ and install the required dependencies.